hagar912/Titanic-Surveillance/README.md

 1. Naive Base technique.
 2. logistics regression.
 3. Support vector machine.
-## Applying two main algorithms for finding a feature subspace that maximizes class separability for dimentionaity reduction :
+#### Applying two main algorithms for finding a feature subspace that maximizes class separability for dimentionaity reduction :
-1. Linear Discriminant Analysis [LDA] :
+* Linear Discriminant Analysis[LDA] :
 LDA is a supervised which involves reducing the number of input variables or columns in modeling data.

-2. Principal Component Analysis [PCA] :
+* Principal Component Analysis[PCA] :
-PCA is unsupervised which ignores class labels and consider as the most popular technique for dimensionality reduction in machine learning that can be used as a data preparation technique to create a projection of a dataset prior to fitting a model
+PCA is unsupervised which ignores class labels and consider as the most popular technique for dimensionality reduction in machine learning that can be used as a data preparation technique to create a projection of a dataset prior to fitting a model.

 ### The Datasets
 We worked with 712 records and 12 attributes but using some of them as we choose the best features for the training.